Ankr-network/ankr-docs/docs/Earn/liquid-staking/ksm/stake-ksm.md

 4. Generate a secure password and create your wallet.
 5. Give your wallet a name and select ‘Any Chain'‌

-## Transfer DOT to your Polkadot extension wallet
+## Transfer KSM to your Polkadot extension wallet

 :::info Wallets to use to transfer Polkadot